mattwelson/Objective-c/README.md

 ## Language features
 Objective-c is a weird looking language.
 It's an object oriented declarative language that uses dynamic typing and dynamic binding.
 Here's a list of a few features that may take some getting used to.
 ### Methods
 Methods can also be referred to as message passing.
 Instead of invoking a method on another object, you are asking it nicely to please do it and let you know what happens.
-This is similar to a language called Small Talk (this won't be news to you if you've met Richard O'Keefe)
+This is similar to a language called Smalltalk (this won't be news to you if you've met Richard O'Keefe).
+This is were dynamic binding comes into play, the compiler doesn't resolve what methods will be called, instead this is worked out at runtime.
+In practice this is similar to overriding methods in Java or other languages.
 #### Declaration
 The following examples are methods that belong to the [NSArray class](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/NSArray.html)
 ##### A method declaration with no parameters: